 - And a large, 11.4 kW installation for $150 per month (note these costs are higher for California residents).

-Will the Tesla solar rental program save me money?
+Did the Tesla solar rental program save homeowners money?

 The short answer: yes, but not as much as you would save by owning your own solar panels (a fact that Elon Musk has acknowledged in the press since the rental program’s launch).
 The longer answer?
 It depends.